shanethomaswilliams/mixture-of-experts-test/README.md

 You can control all the hyperparameters for training in the `run/launch_experiment.sh` file.
 Additionally, you need to explicitly specify whether to run the experiment locally (`run_here`) or submit it to a cluster (`submit`).
 This will fully train many mixture of experts and then create predictions and plots associated with training and testing.

+**NOTE:**
+Do not forget to replace `paths` in `run/launch_experiment.sh` and `run/run_training.slurm` with the proper paths to your data and root directory, additionally remember to download the CIFAR-10 dataset to run these experiments.

 For example:

 ```bash